 “The human right to development also implies the full realization of the right of peoples to self-determination, which includes, subject to the relevant provisions of both International Covenants on Human Rights, the exercise of their inalienable right to full sovereignty over all their natural wealth and resources.”
 (Article 1.2)

 Murray shows us how we can win.
-His career is a list of defeats and wins again, but now he’s No 1 in the world.
+His career is a list of defeats and wins again, until No 1 in the world.
 Study him well, for other nations are watching him, and us.
+And they like Murray a lot.